PascalNehlsen/baby-tools-world/README.md

 To configure the project, follow these steps:

-1. Copy the example environment file: `cp example.env .env`.
+1. Copy the example environment file to the `src` directory: `cp example.env src/.env`.
+    - the file needs to be stored next to the manage.py file in order to function properly.
+    Other locations might also work but there is no guarantuee, and in last consequence you will need to update to project correspondingly.
-2. Open `.env` and set the required environment variables:
+2. Open your `src/.env` and set the required environment variables:
-    - `ALLOWED_HOSTS`: provide a list of comma-separated values for the allowed host configuration
+    - `ALLOWED_HOSTS`: provide a list of comma-separated values for the allowed host configuration => Defaults to `'localhost, 127.0.0.1, 0.0.0.0'`
     - `DEBUG`: Set to `True` for development or `False` for production.
+Defaults to `True`

 ### Running with Gunicorn